rust-lang/rfcs/text/0000-zero-page-optimization.md

 The exact behavior of this optimization should be documented upon implementation, for unsafe coding usage.

+The discriminant compression is primarily intended for pointers, but for saving memory, it should also apply to the following cases:

+- For enums that only contains one variant which can contain value.
+- For structs that hold such enum as the first element.
+Here, the first element is considered after reordering.
+This allows `Option<Vec<T>>` to remain at the size of 3 pointers, for example.

 To take advantage of zero page optimization, use `transmute` from and to usize.
 This will cause compilation to fail if such optimization is not permitted on